-A hackathon is a mishmash of two terms: “hacking” (that is, coming up with innovative new ways of doing things) and “marathon.”
-Typically known as a coding competition for engineers, Microsoft’s Hackathon is a bit different.
+A hackathon is a mishmash of two terms: hacking, or coming up with innovative new ways of doing things, and marathon.
+Usually a coding competition for engineers, Microsoft’s Hackathon is a bit different.
 All employees, not just coders, are invited to four days of collaboration, creativity, and problem solving.
 Attendees bring an amazing variety of skills and ideas to the event, working together on an equally diverse set of projects.

 This year, we took that idea of open and diverse collaboration even further.
 For the first time ever, we invited Windows Insiders to join us for our Hackathon.
 Insiders were selected through our Insiders2Campus contest based on their answers to one simple question: Tell us about your passion for solving challenges.

-The responses we received were amazing—and inspiring.
+The responses we received were amazing and inspiring.
 After some serious deliberation, the Windows Insider Team eventually selected ten winners.
 Our group came from all corners of the globe, from Argentina to Zimbabwe, with backgrounds in journalism, software development, and design, to name only a few.
 Congratulations to all our winners!
-You can see their winning entries here.

 - Dan Flores – United States